-We’ll help as much as possible, often eliminating the need for employees to complete paperwork completely.
+We’ll help as much as possible, often eliminating the need for employees to complete paperwork.
 Our staff work in an environment where they can familiarise themselves with the details of each claim they’re working on.

 - Specialist expertise and support

-Some conditions are more complex than others, so we operate a proven triage system.
-We separate out ‘routine’ clinical journeys, for conditions such as hernias or cataracts where a narrow range of proven treatments are well established.
+Some conditions are more complex than others, so we operate a proven process.
+We separate out ‘routine’ clinical journeys, for conditions such as hernias where a narrow range of proven treatments are well established.
 Then we can take a case-by-case approach to ‘complex’ clinical conditions – such as musculoskeletal conditions or immune system disorders – which could benefit from various different clinical pathways to recovery, depending on the individual’s medical history.

-Our advisers are divided into dedicated specialist Condition Management Teams.
-In addition to general claims, this means that we have dedicated banks of expertise, focusing on areas such as cardiothoracic, oncology, psychiatric health, women’s health and gastro-intestinal conditions.
+In addition to general claims, our advisers are divided into dedicated specialist condition management teams which means that we have dedicated banks of expertise, focusing on areas such as cardiothoracic, oncology and mental health.

-Each of these teams offer guidance from highly trained experts, many of them clinical practitioners, who understand the condition and the treatment required.
+Each of these teams offer guidance from highly trained experts, who understand the condition and the treatment required.
 They are able to provide dedicated one-to-one support and remain with your clients throughout the course of their treatment.
 This ensures they have consistency of care and can progress from one stage of treatment to the next as seamlessly as possible.

 Employees can rest assured, knowing that they’ll be talking to experienced staff who can empathise and understand what they are going through.